-In August 2004, Universal Am-Can entered into a consulting agreement with Angelo A. Fonzi, a former member of our Board.
-Under the consulting agreement, in exchange for providing certain consulting services to AFA, Mr. Fonzi is entitled to receive cash payments of \$10,000 per month through August 2006 and \$5,000 per month from September 2006 through August 2008.
-In June 2006, the consulting agreement was amended to extend Mr. Fonzi's compensation rate of \$10,000 per month for an additional twenty four months, from August 2006 through July 2008 and add an allowance of \$493 per month for automobile related expenses.
+In June 2006, Universal Am-Can amended a consulting agreement with Angelo A. Fonzi, a current member of our Board.
+Under the consulting agreement, in exchange for providing certain consulting services to GAML, Mr. Fonzi is entitled to receive cash payments of \$10,000 per month through July 2008 and an allowance of \$893 per month for automobile related expenses.
 In addition, we will provide medical insurance for Mr. Fonzi's spouse.